What are lymphocytes?

 The signs of cutaneous lymphoma vary, depending on the type of lymphoma and where it is located.
-Generally, cutaneous lymphoma can appear as various-sized irritated, ulcerated, or infected patches anywhere on the skin.
+While single, solitary lesions can occur, cutaneous lymphoma usually appears as multiple, variable-sized irritated, ulcerated, or infected plaques or masses anywhere on the skin.
 It can especially affect the gums, nose, or lip margins (where the lips meet the skin).
 These areas may become ulcerated (break open) and bleed or crusted, and secondary infections are possible.
 This can cause your pet some oral discomfort and/or reluctance to eat.

 Epitheliotropic lymphoma is the more common form of cutaneous lymphoma.
 It can look like nodules, plaques, or scabs on the skin.
 The lesions are usually dry and scaly, with flaking and hair loss (alopecia).
 Epitheliotropic lymphoma is made of T-cell lymphocytes.